Skip Navigation

 Spain: Fascism, War, Memory, Lessons

-July 2027 (Dates TBA) | Spain
+July 10-17, 2027 | Spain

 Please email coheninstitute@keene.edu if you would like to learn more about this study tour.
 Enrollment will be open soon!
+Spaces are limited and your enrollment is not confirmed until you have formally enrolled and paid the non-refundable deposit of $100.

 A limited number of partial scholarships are available to educators and other people who have ideas for how their participation in the trip might be shared in high-impact ways with their schools and/or communities.
 Please email coheninstitute@keene.edu if you are interested in learning more about funding.